governance-at-scale 4 min read

 The enabling effect of mature governance shows up in three places consistently.

 Faster onboarding of new workloads.
 An organisation with a well-designed landing zone and enforced governance can onboard a new workload into a production-ready Azure environment in hours rather than weeks.
 The landing zone provides the networking, identity, policy, and management baseline.
 The team deploying the workload does not have to design any of it — those decisions have already been made, encoded into the platform, and enforced.
-Without that foundation, every new workload triggers a governance design discussion.
-The platform team becomes a bottleneck.
-Delivery slows proportionally to how many new workloads are being added.
+(See Azure Landing Zones: What They Are and Why Getting Them Wrong Is Expensive to Fix for a deep dive into landing zone design.)

 The Compounding Return on Governance Investment